davidmarsoni/llog/README.md

 pip install -r requirements.txt
 ```

 p.s.
-You may need have admin rights to install the packages.
+You may need admin rights to install the packages.
 If you cannot obtain admin rights, you can use a virtual environment to install the packages locally.

 ```bash
 python -m venv venv